exasol/databricks-virtual-schema/doc/user_guide/user_guide.md

 * Currently, the virtual schema only supports token authentication.
 M2M Principal authentication (OAuth M2M) will be added later, see [issue #3](https://github.com/exasol/databricks-virtual-schema/issues/3).
 * Currently, the virtual schema supports at most 50 tables per virtual schema, see [issue #8](https://github.com/exasol/databricks-virtual-schema/issues/8).
 * Currently, the table and column names are case-sensitive, i.e. you need to specify names exactly in upper/lower case as in Databricks, see [issue #18](https://github.com/exasol/databricks-virtual-schema/issues/18).
-* Creating a virtual schema fails when a source table uses an unknown or unsupported data type, see [issue #15](https://github.com/exasol/databricks-virtual-schema/issues/15).
 * The `TABLE_FILTER` option is not yet supported, see [issue #14](https://github.com/exasol/databricks-virtual-schema/issues/14).